Frequently Asked Questions

 Q: How do I get access to PATROL?

-A: PATROL is only available to Minnesota law enforcement agencies and inactive peace officers.
+A: PATROL is available to Minnesota law enforcement agencies and inactive peace officers.
 In order for active officers to participate in PATROL, the chief law enforcement officer must first sign the PATROL subscription agreement.
 It is left to the chief law enforcement officer to decide which officers have access to PATROL.
 Inactive officers can enroll on their own.

 Q: If my law enforcement agency subscribes to PATROL, do all officers have to participate?